-- Where the money comes from VCs are a third party who manage money on behalf of external investors.
-CVCs use money from the corporate to fund investments.
+A venture capitalist (VC) is a third party who manages money on behalf of external investors.
+Corporate venture capitalists (CVCs) use money from the corporate to fund investments.

-- Duration of the relationship VCs invest in fund cycles of up to ten years.
+VCs invest in fund cycles of up to 10 years.
 CVCs often have shorter lifecycles.

-- Time to finance VCs typically take 6-12 months to do a deal.
-With CVC, it can take around 2-3 months longer.
+VCs typically take six to 12 months to do a deal.
+With CVC, it can take around two to three months longer.

-- Expertise and risk VCs can be investors by trade or they can have a sector background that means they understand the businesses they are investing in.
-CVCs however, are nearly always experts in your their field, which can have benefits and downsides for entrepreneurs.
-On the one hand, CVCs can bring vital know-how to a business, but entrepreneurs should also be aware that they are exposing their Intellectual Property (IP) or Unique Selling Proposition (USP) to a channel competitor.
+CVCs, however, are nearly always experts in their field, which can have benefits and downsides for you, as an entrepreneur.
+On the one hand, CVCs can bring vital knowhow to a business, but you should also be aware that you’re exposing your intellectual property (IP) or unique selling proposition (USP) to a channel competitor.

-- Why they’re investing A VC invests in businesses that will provide a financial return.
-When a CVC looks for a business to invest in, it considers ROI and whether the business will benefit its strategic capabilities.
+VCs invest in businesses that will provide a financial return.
+When a CVC looks for a business to invest in, they consider the return on investment (ROI) and whether the business will benefit its strategic capabilities.
 If the business won’t help develop its strategic capabilities, the CVC is unlikely to invest.

-You can access the know-how of a big corporate and learn from their teams and networks.
+You can access the knowhow of a big corporate and learn from its teams and networks.